bseltz-cohesity/scripts/powershell/Running These Scripts.md

 `-username admin -domain local`

-Actually, `-domain` defaults to local, so you cam omit the `-domain` parameter entirely if you're using a local account.
+Actually, `-domain` defaults to local, so you can omit the `-domain` parameter entirely if you're using a local account.
 For Active Directory accounts, the `-domain` should match what you see in the domain list in the UI logon screen (which is the FQDN of the Active Directory domain), like:

 `-username myuser -domain mydomain.net`